Handfish/ajel/README.md

 ### Foreword

-I would advise to wait for v2 before using ajel.
+`I advise against using ajel until v2`.
 There's a better syntax I'd like to implement, write some linting rules around, and a guide to go with it.

 ### Installation